alexreardon/memoize-one/README.md

 Functions memoized with `memoize-one` do not preserve any properties on the function object.

-> This behaviour correctly reflected in the TypeScript types
+> This behaviour is correctly reflected in the TypeScript types

 ```ts
 import memoizeOne from 'memoize-one';